kyle-tennison/notes/projects/fusor/Primary Theory.md

 > This is different from when I first did it, there may be an error.

-From this graph, we can see that for about $50\ keV$, there is an ~16% chance of fusion to occur.
+From this graph, we can see that for about $50\ keV$, there is an ~16% #chance-of-fusion to occur.
 Using an n-body simulation, it might be possible to estimate the number of fusion events per second with this probability, but this exceeds the scope of my project.

 ## Fusor Implementation Ideation